 How popular is it?

-Over the last few months, the BBC reports that search engine Google has seen a steady increase in the number of UK searches for the term ‘lagom’, and in the last three months, the word has been tweeted over 13,500 times.
-At present, there are 18,785 posts on Instagram with the hashtag ‘lagom’.
+The BBC has reported that search engine Google has seen a steady increase in the number of UK searches for the term 'lagom.'
+At present, there are more than 239,000 on Instagram with the hashtag 'lagom'.

 Where can I find it?